momomo/momomo.com.platform.Lambda/README.md

 Is essentially what makes the our the core of several of momomo.com's public releases and contains a bunch of Java utility.

 * **[`momomo.com.platform.Return`](https://github.com/momomo/momomo.com.platform.Return)**
-An intuitive library that allows you to return multiple return values with defined types on the fly from any method rather than being limited to the default maximum of one.
+Intuitive library that makes it easier for you to return multiple well defined objects  on the fly from any method, any time rather than being limited to the default maximum of one.

 * **[`momomo.com.platform.Nanotime`](https://github.com/momomo/momomo.com.platform.Nanotime)**
 Allows for nanosecond time resolution when asking for time from Java Runtime in contrast with **`System.currentTimeMillis()`**.